discourse/discourse/docs/SECURITY.md

 2. **Markdown displayed on the page invokes an XSS.** To protect against client side preview XSS, Discourse uses [Google Caja](https://developers.google.com/caja/) in the preview window.

+3. [**CSP is on by default** for all Discourse installations](https://meta.discourse.org/t/mitigate-xss-attacks-with-content-security-policy/104243) as of Discourse 2.2.
+It can be switched off in the site settings, but it is default on.

 On the server side we run a whitelist based sanitizer, implemented using the [Sanitize gem](https://github.com/rgrove/sanitize).
 See the [relevant Discourse code](https://github.com/discourse/discourse/blob/master/lib/pretty_text.rb).

 In addition, titles and all other places where non-admins can enter code are protected either using the Handlebars library or standard Rails XSS protection.